Cognitive Processing Therapy

-Cognitive Processing Therapy (CPT) is a cognitive-behavioral treatment for post-traumatic stress disorder (PTSD) and related problems.
+Cognitive Processing Therapy (CPT) is a cognitive-behavioral treatment for PTSD and related problems.
 The overall goals of CPT are to improve your PTSD symptoms, and any associated symptoms you may have such as depression, anxiety, guilt, or shame.
 On average, CPT consists of 12-16 individual hour-long therapy sessions.

-In these sessions, you will learn about the symptoms of PTSD and the reasons why some people develop it.
+In CPT sessions, you will learn about the symptoms of PTSD and the reasons why some people develop it.
 You and your therapist will also identify and explore how your trauma or traumas have changed your thoughts and beliefs, and how some of these ways of thinking may keep you “stuck” in your symptoms.